KawaiiBone/LethalCompanyRemnants/README.md

 - The minimum and maximum remnant items spawned on moons.
 - A modifier that increases the amount of remnant items that spawns on moons, depending on the risk level of that moon.
 - The maximum duplicates of the same remnant item that can spawn on a moon.
-- The maximum remnant items found on a body.
+- The minimum and maximum remnant items found on a body.

 Spawning remnant items: (legacy spawning)
 - Use legacy spawning, spawning like normal scrap.
 This will prevent the other way of spawning remnant items.